j5oh/synackAPI/README.md

 # Library for interacting with Synack API
-This is a library and set of scripts that make SRT life a little easier when interacting with the platform from a linux commandline.
+This is a library and set of scripts that make SRT life a little easier when interacting with the platform from an LP+ linux commandline.
 * Connect to platform
   * Stay connected to the platform
 * Register available targets